opendocsg/slw-judgments-backfill/2008_SGCA_5/report.md

 1       When should the court lend its assistance to prospective or ongoing arbitration proceedings?
 How should the court exercise its powers in this regard?
 These issues often bedevil both counsel and the court alike given the present-day prevalence of arbitration agreements.
 In these grounds of decision, we attempt to elucidate the legal position in the hope that the arbitral community will find it helpful.
 In particular, we wish to clarify the circumstances in which it may be appropriate for parties to an arbitration agreement to seek the assistance of the courts.

-2       This was an appeal by NCC International AB (“the appellant”) against the refusal of the High Court judge (“the Judge”) to grant an interlocutory mandatory injunction pending arbitration in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ [2007] SGHC 64 (“the GD”).
+2       This was an appeal by NCC International AB (“the appellant”) against the refusal of the High Court judge (“the Judge”) to grant an interlocutory mandatory injunction pending arbitration in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ <span class="citation">[2007] SGHC 64</span> (“the GD”).
 Having carefully considered the submissions of both parties, we dismissed the appeal.
 We now give the detailed grounds for our decision.

 **The facts**